omunroe-com/navewiki/[HowTo]-How-parsing-works.md

-The core of parsing CoffeeScript syntax into generated output JavaScript happens in three files: `lexer.coffee`, `grammar.coffee` and `nodes.coffee`.
+The core of parsing CoffeeScript syntax into generated output JavaScript happens in four files: `lexer.coffee`, `rewriter.coffee`, `grammar.coffee` and `nodes.coffee`.
 When we implemented modules, we added support for new keywords `import` and `from` and `as`, among others.
 Below is a walkthrough of how support for these new keywords was added.

 ### `lexer.coffee`